Vyral/shawn-lepp-recruiting/_posts/2019-06-11-marion-penny-answers-6-questions-about-working-with-our-team.md

 &nbsp;

-I was happy to have the opportunity to sit down with friend and colleague Marion Penny for a short Q&A session.
+I was happy to have the opportunity to sit down with my friend and colleague Marion Penny for a short Q&A session.
 Marion is a longtime member of our team and has been an instrumental part of our success at The Shawn Lepp Group.

 ***Q. How long have you been on our team?***